 We were incorporated in Utah in 1907 under the name Croff Mining Company, or Croff.
 Prior to 2008, Croff's operations consisted entirely of oil and natural gas leases.
 Due to a spin-off of its operations in December 2007, Croff had no business operations or revenue source and had reduced its operations to a minimal level although it continued to file reports required under the Securities Exchange Act of 1934, or the Exchange Act.
 As a result of the spin-off, Croff was a "shell company" under the rules of the Securities and Exchange Commission, or the SEC.
-In July 2009, Croff (i) closed a transaction to acquire America's Minority Health Network, Inc. as a wholly owned subsidiary, (ii) ceased being a shell company.
+In July 2009, Croff (i) closed a transaction to acquire America's Minority Health Network,

+Inc. as a wholly owned subsidiary, (ii) ceased being a shell company, and (iii) experienced a change in control in which the former stockholders of America's Minority Health Network, Inc. acquired control of our company.
 On June 11, 2010, we closed a transaction to acquire Spectrum Health Network, Inc. as a wholly owned subsidiary.
 On July 20, 2010, we filed Articles of Conversion and Articles of Incorporation to redomicile in the state of Nevada.
 On July 31, 2010, we transferred the assets of America's Minority Health Network, Inc. to a secured noteholder in exchange for the satisfaction of certain associated debt.
 On February 15, 2011, we transferred the assets of Spectrum Health Network, Inc. to a secured noteholder in exchange for the satisfaction of associated debt and in exchange for a licensing agreement under which we subsequently sold subscription services and advertising on the Spectrum Health Network for commissions.